 Here are my reasons, why every entrepreneur should be active on Twitter.

 There is almost no group of people, which you cannot find on Twitter.
-And all of them are accessible for you ready for you to connect and join in conversations.
+And all of them are accessible to you ready for you to connect and join in conversations.
 If someone tries to bail out of using Twitter by claiming his business area would not be on Twitter: That is bull.
-With a little research and using your brain you will be able to find a ton of likeminded people or a potential target audience.
+With a little research and using your brain, you will be able to find a ton of like-minded people or a potential target audience.

 2. You do not need to know people on Twitter to connect

 While in many social networks like Facebook people expect to have some relationship to you before they accept a connection, on Twitter, it is entirely legitimate to connect to people you never met or talked to before.

 Since Twitter was never intended as a two-sided relationship network but was based on following instead of befriending, you can follow anyone you want to follow and some of these people you follow are likely to follow you back.

 Yes, Facebook has a follow function, too.
 But still, the most common way to connect on Facebook is to become friends.

 3. You can freely join conversations without intruding